aws-neuron/aws-neuron-sdk/release-notes/neuron-cc.md

 * [Neuron-cc MXNet Operators](./neuron-cc-ops/neuron-cc-ops-mxnet.md)
 * [Neuron-cc ONNX Operators](./neuron-cc-ops/neuron-cc-ops-onnx.md)

-## Known issues and limitations - updated 09/22/2020
+## Known issues and limitations - updated 11/17/2020

-1. **Control flow** Neuron only supports control flow operators which are static at compile time, i.e. static length RNN, top-k, sort, ...
+1. **Control flow** Neuron only supports control flow operators which are static at compile time.
+For example static length RNN, top-k, sort.
-2. **Size of neural network** The size of neural network is influenced by a) type of neural network (CNN, LSTM, MLP) , b) number of layers, c) sizes of input (dimension of the tensors, batch size, ...).
-The Neuron compiler has relaxed many limitations on these input sizes.
-As sizes grow in the combination of tensors and batch sizes, compile time can grow and other issues may arise.
-Please contact us for help.
-3. **Data layout**  The Neuron compiler supports multiple data layout format (NCHW, NHWC, ...).
+2. **Data layout**  The Neuron compiler supports multiple data layout format (NCHW, NHWC, ...).
 Non-CNHW input/output data-layouts will require Neuron to insert additional _*transpose*_ operations, causing a degradation in performance.
-4. **Object detection models** Computer-vision object detection and segmentation models are not supported by the current release except for SSD-300, YOLO v3, YOLO v4.
-More support is coming in future releases.
+3. **Object detection models** SSD-300, YOLO v3, YOLO v4 are supported.
+More support is coming in future releases for RCNN-based models.
-5. **Tensor residency** When a sub-graph that is executed on the host is communicating with a sub-graph that is executing on Neuron cores, tensors are copied via the communication queues between the host and Inferentia memory for each inference, which may result in end-to-end performance degradation.
-6. **Primary inputs in NeuronCore Pipeline mode** When a neural network is executed in NeuronCore Pipeline mode, only the first operator in a neural network can receive primary inputs from the host.
+4. **Primary inputs in NeuronCore Pipeline mode** When a neural network is executed in NeuronCore Pipeline mode, only the first operator in a neural network can receive primary inputs from the host.
-7. On Ubuntu16, ResNet50 FP32 batch 1 compilation fails when "--batch_en" is used.
-On Ubuntu 18, this is not an issue.
-8. **Reduce data type** INT8 data type is not currently supported by the Neuron compiler.
+7. **Reduce data type** INT8 data type is not currently supported by the Neuron compiler.
+8. **ONNX support** Support for ONNX models is limited.
+If generated from other frameworks then please use the native model directly.
+9. **NeuronCore Pipeline:** NeuronCorePipeline mode provides low-latency and high-throughput for small batch sizes.
+We recommend to start testing with batch=1 and gradually increase batch size to fine tune your model throughput and latency performance.
+Currently there is a known issue with a compiler crash on batch size 32 using BERT-Base, sequence length=128, --neuroncore-pipeline-cores = 16, but this is not the optimal setting for that model.

+# [1.0.24045.0]

+Date 11/17/2020

+## Summary

+Improved performance for pipelined execution (NeuronCore Pipeline).

+## Major New Features

+* NeuronCore Pipeline: improved partitioning to enable better static weights loading to cache.

+## Resolved Issues

+* --static-weights : No longer needed.
+As this is shown in some examples, please remove the option since the compiler now performs this auto-detection by default.

+* --num-neuroncores renamed to --neuroncore-pipeline-cores.
+The prior option form is still functional (backwards compatible) and will be removed in future releases.

+* --batching_en: Resolved compilation failure of ResNet50 FP32 batch 1 on Ubuntu16 when "--batching_en" was used.

 # [1.0.20600.0]